 Better understanding of a child's background

-Is early permanence right for me?
+Is Early Permanence right for me?

-We only work with babies where, based on the available evidence and the birth family’s past history, there is a probability that they will need adoption.
+We only work with children where, based on the available evidence and the birth family’s past history, there is a probability that they will need adoption.
 But it is the courts that make the final decision and there will be occasions when a baby will be returned to the birth family.

 We will work with you to prepare you for this outcome in a range of ways: